phaazon/sdb/README.rst

     Target type of the project.
 It can be **exec** for *executable*, **static** for *static library* or **shared** for *dynamic library*.
 IMPORT_DIR:
-     of all directories to look in when resolving imports, separated by blanks.
+    List of all directories to look in when resolving imports, separated by blanks.
 LIB_DIR:
     List of all directories to look in when resolving libs, separated by blanks.
 LIB:
     List of all libraries to link against.
 ROOT:
-    Root directory where is located the source modules.
+    Root directory in which are located the source modules.
 ENTRY_POINT:
     Entry point module of the application.
 AUTO_SCAN: